Azimuth thruster: Advantages and disadvantages

 Primary advantages are maneuverability, electrical efficiency, better use of ship space, and lower maintenance costs.
 Ships with azimuth thrusters do not need tugboats to dock, though they may still require tugs to maneuver in difficult places.

 The major disadvantage of azimuth drive systems is that a ship with azimuth drive maneuvers differently from one with a standard propeller and rudder configuration, necessitating specialized pilot training.
 Another disadvantage is they increase the draught of the ship.

-The pod-variety, where the electromotor is located outside the hull, puts greater demands on the quality of the seal around the propeller-shaft.
-This is because any leakages of sea-water will shortcircuit the electromotor.
-This means that the moving parts will have to fit together especially well with tight clearances, and the remaining seal can be done with for instance oil under positive pressure.
-The oil will both act as a lubricant as well as a hydrophobic seal.

 History

-English inventor Francis Ronalds described what he called a “Propelling Rudder” in 1859 that combined the propulsion and steering mechanisms of a boat in a single apparatus.
+English inventor Francis Ronalds described what he called a propelling rudder in 1859 that combined the propulsion and steering mechanisms of a boat in a single apparatus.
 The propeller was placed in a frame having an outer profile similar to a rudder and attached to a vertical shaft that allowed the device to rotate in plane while spin was transmitted to the propeller.

 The modern azimuth thruster using the Z-drive transmission was invented in 1951 by Joseph Becker, the founder of Schottel in Germany, and marketed as the Ruderpropeller.
 Becker was awarded the 2004 Elmer A. Sperry Award for the invention.
 This kind of propulsion was first patented in 1955 by Pleuger.

-In the late 1980s, ABB Group developed the Azipod thruster with the motor located in the pod itself.
+In the late 1980s Wärtsilä Marine, Strömberg and the Finnish National Board of Navigation developed the Azipod thruster with the motor located in the pod itself.